Mezcal Market Size and Share Forecast Outlook 2025 to 2035

 United States

 The United States mezcal market represents the largest single industry globally, valued at approximately USD 192 million in 2025.
-Expected to grow at a CAGR of 7.5%, the US industry will reach an estimated USD 392 million by 2035.
+Expected to grow at a CAGR of 7.5%, the USA industry will reach an estimated USD 392 million by 2035.

 This growth is fueled by the country’s sophisticated consumer base, which increasingly favors premium and artisanal spirits aligned with lifestyle trends emphasizing authenticity and craft production.
 The premiumization of product, coupled with expanding cocktail culture, supports sustained demand, especially within urban centers such as New York, Los Angeles, and Chicago.